 Your MacBook is slowing down to a crawl

 Malware are greedy little creatures.
-Not only do they want all your data, but they also want all your CPU and memory.
-What they do on your device is very resource-intensive, and that requires all the memory capacity your device is capable of.
+Not only do they want all your data, but some types also try to use your CPU and memory for their own purposes.
+This is especially true for hidden cryptocurrency miners or ransomware during file system scanning and encryption.
+What they do on your device can be very resource-intensive, and that requires a lot of the memory capacity your device is capable of.

 Some legitimate apps can take up a lot of CPU usage, but usually, shutting down non-essential apps can bring that CPU usage back down to a sustainable level.
-Even closing the Gmail tab in your browser can make a difference.
+Even closing the Google Sheets tab in your browser can make a difference.

 However, if nothing seems to make a difference, and your CPU and memory remain stubbornly above 90%, then you likely have a malicious app or script running in the background.